6 Ways to Make Learning Accessible to All Students

 The pandemic has brought sweeping changes to the education system, with remote learning becoming the norm in many places.
 While innovative technology exists to help people study away from the classroom, tailoring these platforms is essential for making learning accessible to all students.

 Higher education institutions, including colleges and universities, have developed new ways to run classes throughout the pandemic.
-But developing a learning environment that benefits students who are deaf or hard-of-hearing, visually impaired, and non-native speakers is a challenge that requires careful consideration.
+But developing a learning environment that benefits students who are deaf or hard-of-hearing, visually impaired, have a learning disability, or are non-native speakers is a challenge that requires careful consideration.

 The classrooms of the future may become hybrid spaces or return to wholly in-person settings.
 In either outcome, adopting a more thoughtful education system will make learning accessible to all students.